 A native of Pine Grove, California, Emma spent a part of her childhood in Oregon and married for the first time at the age of 16.
 Unfortunately, the couple decided to part ways in 1898, and later, Emma went on to marry her second husband, William Williams, who passed away in 1902.
 While people who knew Emma speculated that she would be affected by her second husband’s death, they were proved wrong, as, within a few months of William’s death, she married her third husband, Albert McVicar.

 According to reports, Emma and Albert were quite blissful initially, but she soon fell out of love with her husband.
-On the other hand, he was obsessed with Emma and could not bear to keep his wife away from his sight.
+On the other hand, he is obsessed with Emma and cannot bear to keep his wife away from his sight.
 Eventually, such behavior left the California native quite irritated, and she sought love elsewhere.
 Thus, in 1905, Emma tied the knot with Jean LeDoux while remaining legally married to Albert McVicar.
 Naturally, neither Albert nor Jean had any idea about her bigamy.

 Once on trial, Emma was convicted of first-degree murder and was sentenced to death by hanging.
 Although, the show mentions that she later went on to plead guilty and even appealed her sentence, which was ultimately reduced to life in prison.
 However, Emma was paroled after serving ten years of her life sentence but ended up violating the parole and was sent back to prison.
 Three years later, she got out on parole again and went on to marry her fifth husband, Mr. Crackbon, who passed away within a year.
 Subsequently, authorities caught Emma again for trying to pass a forged check, and she breathed her last while in prison in July 1941.